tytydraco/yessleep/out/The_Last_Photographs_from_the_ANTAEUS_Space_Program.md

 There’s a reason the government is hiding it from the public.
 UFOs, UAPs, whatever you want to call them.
 Soon they’re going to have to come clean, at least about parts of it.
-Even so, there’s no way they’ll be honest about the worst of it.
+There’s no way they’ll be honest about the worst of it.
 Why it’s been secret for so long.

 I will.
 I don’t expect this to stay up for long.
 I bet my computer’s been bugged for the past ten years.
 So read carefully.
 I want you to be ready.